 Pima County Community Health Needs Assessment Priority

-Substance misuse is one of the most prevalent public health issues in the country that poses a wide range of safety and health risks impacting physical, social, and emotional well being.
-Within Pima County, misuse and dependency to legal and illegal substances, such as prescription pain medication and heroin, continue to be increasingly high and contribute to the growing rate of deaths and hospitalizations due to accidental overdose.
-In 2016, more Pima County residents died from drug overdose than motor vehicle crashes, suicide, and firearms combined.
-Pima County also performs worse than the state in the number of drug-induced deaths (21.9/100,000 versus 16.9/100,000 statewide); opiate/opioids related deaths (14.9/100,000 versus 7/100,000); pharmaceutical opioids related death (11/100,000 versus 5/100,000); and heroin related deaths (4.1/100,000 versus 2/100,000).
+Substance misuse is one of the most prevalent public health issues in the country that poses a wide range of health risks impacting physical, social, and emotional well being.
+Within Pima County, substance use and addiction continue to be increasingly high and contribute to the growing rate of deaths and hospitalizations due to accidental overdose.

 Substance misuse and dependency are complex issues that affect all age groups and sectors of society and impose a huge hardship on individuals, families, and the community at large.
 While there is no simple solution, community understanding and collaboration to support a comprehensive system change that focuses on both environmental changes and individual strategies can slow current substance misuse trends.

 Substance Misuse and Mental Health

 Good mental health is a foundation for overall wellbeing and allows people to realize their full potential and contribute to society.
 By contrast, poor mental health is a leading cause of disability and can be devastating to families and communities.
 Poor mental health is also associated with an increase in physical illness and has been linked with substance misuse.